High school (grades 9-12) · Fox Lake, IL

 What is the racial and ethnic makeup of Grant Community High School?

-The largest demographic group at Grant Community High School is White at 52.4%.
-The school serves a diverse student body in Fox Lake, IL.
+The largest demographic group at Grant Community High School is White at 52.4% of enrollment, in Fox Lake, IL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 62.1/100.

-What is the quality grade for Grant Community High School?
+What is the Resource Investment Index for Grant Community High School?

-Grant Community High School receives a Resource Quality Grade of D (41/100) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This grade reflects available federal resource indicators, not standardized test scores.
+Grant Community High School has a Resource Investment Index of 42/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).